owenlarson117/R-course-3-project/README.md

-This is the course project for the Getting and Cleaning Data Coursera course.
+This is the data course project for the "Getting and Cleaning Data" course.
 The R script, run_analysis.R, does the following:

 Download the dataset if it does not already exist in the working directory Load the activity and feature info